 What is Canon?

-As we can easily imagine, the word originally used for the "divinely inspired" literature of Christian churches has been passed on to describe the valid parts of a fiction.
-In this sense canon stands for what we could find in the history books or other records of the fictional universe.
+As we can easily recognize, the word originally used for the "divinely inspired" literature of Christian churches has been adopted to denote the valid parts of a fiction.
+In this sense, canon stands for what we could find in the history books or other records of the fictional universe.
 Certainly the canonical fictional universe is not supposed to be as authoritative as the teachings of a church.
-Nonetheless, there are many parallels.
+Still, there are various similarities.

 Side note "Canon" is a noun, the correct adjective would be "canonical".
-Yet, it has become quite common to use "canon" as an adjective like in "It is canon that all Vulcans can meld their minds."
+Yet, it has become quite common to use "canon" in the way of an adjective, such as in "It is canon that all Vulcans can meld their minds."
 This is how the word is often used here at EAS too, although "canonical" would be correct in this example.

 "As a rule of thumb, the events that take place within the real action series and movies are canon, or official Star Trek facts.
 Story lines, characters, events, stardates, etc. that take place within the fictional novels, the Animated Series and the various comic lines are not canon.

 There are only a couple of exceptions of this rule: the Jeri Taylor penned novels 'Mosaic' and 'Pathways'.
 Many of the events in these two novels feature background details of the main Star Trek: Voyager characters.
 (Note: There are a few details from an episode of the Animated Adventures that have entered into the Star Trek canon.
 The episode 'Yesteryear', written by D.C.
 Fontana, features some biographical background of Spock.)"